curiousoffice/playbook/README.rst

 ~~~~~~~~~~

 Ensure that the software development processes used on different
-projects meet the following principles.
+projects encourage the following principles.

 Adaptability
 ^^^^^^^^^^^^